KevinShen1301/NP/README.md

 Pull the port number from port table and push them into student table.

 1st.
-Create two databases on local mysql.
+Create two tables on local mysql.

 2nd.
 Use py flask as back end do CRUD Operation and send email.